 Spatial Warping is assessed in terms of the mean squared error of the outer cylindrical surface compared to an ideal cylindrical reference object surface.

-The assessor shall scan the QIBA Quantitative CT Phantom using patient-specific settings for an average size patient.
-Figure 1 shows the overall design of the phantom which contains three image quality assessment modules placed at different distances from scanner isocenter.
-Within each module is a precision manufactured hollow cylinder made of Delrin plastic with an inner radius of 17.0 mm +- 0.02mm, an outer radius of 28.0 mm +- 0.02mm and a height of 19.0mm +- 0.02mm.
-Approximately 6.0 mm above the hollow cylinder is a homogeneous Acrylic cylinder with a height of 10.0mm +- 0.1mm and a diameter of 34mm +- 0.1mm.
+The assessor shall obtain a phantom (See Figure 1) with an isocentering and alignment target mark on the outer surface and three modules centered at three distances (0mm, 102mm, 204mm) from the target mark.
+Within each module is:

+A hollow cylinder made of Delrin plastic with an inner radius of 17.0 mm +- 0.02mm, an outer radius of 28.0 mm +- 0.02mm and a height of 19.0mm +- 0.02mm, and an expected density of ???
+HU.

+A homogeneous Air cylinder (inside the hollow Delrin cylinder) with a height of 19.0mm +- 0.02mm and a diameter of 17.0 mm +- 0.02mm, and an expected density of ???
+HU.

+A homogeneous Acrylic cylinder (approximately 6.0 mm above the hollow cylinder) with a height of 10.0mm +- 0.1mm and a diameter of 34mm +- 0.1mm, and an expected density of ???
+HU.

-A homogeneous Teflon cylinder is also present 6.0 mm below the hollow cylinder with the same dimensions as the Acrylic cylinder.
-The phantom also has an iso-centering and alignment target on the outer surface.
+A homogeneous Teflon cylinder (6.0 mm below the hollow cylinder) with the same dimensions as the Acrylic cylinder, and an expected density of ???
+HU.

+The assessor shall position the phantom nominally flat on the X-Z scanning plane (i.e. the patient table) with the alignment target located at the scanner isocenter…

+The assessor shall scan the phantom and assess the five image quality characteristics for each of the three modules.
 The scan may be performed at any time in the day after the CT scanner has passed its daily ACR CT accreditation and manufacturer calibration checks.

-The assessor shall calculate each of the five image quality characteristics at three distances (approximately 0mm, 102mm, 204mm) from scanner isocenter.
+Note: A reference implementation of the following calculations can be accessed by submitting the phantom images to x.y.org.

-The assessor shall calculate Resolution by scanning the QIBA Quantitative CT Phantom and determining the 3D Gaussian PSF sigmas that best fit the partial volume voxels near the surface of the hollow cylinder reference object.
+The assessor shall determine the 3D Gaussian PSF sigmas that best fit the partial volume voxels near the inner surface of the hollow cylinder.
+The 3D Gaussian PSF sigma ellipsoid volume (PSFv) is the volume of an ellipsoid with semi-axis lengths of X, Y, and Z PSF sigmas, which is expressed as PSFv=43πσxσyσz .
 The resulting X,Y PSF sigma represents the in-plane resolution and the Z PSF sigma represents the Z resolution, both of which are expressed in mm.
-The 3D PSF sigma ellipsoid volume (PSFv) is calculated as the volume of an ellipsoid with semi-axis lengths of X, Y, and Z PSF sigmas, which is expressed as PSFv=43πσxσyσz .
-The 3D PSF sigma volume is expressed in mm3 where decreasing values indicate improving resolution.
-The reference object is a concentric cylinder placed flat on an X-Z scanner plane and the inner surface of concentric cylinder is used to determine both in-plane resolution and Z resolution.
+The in-plane resolution and Z resolution.

-An In-plane Point Spread Function sigma can be directly translated to a Modulation Transfer Function at a 50% cutoff frequency (MTF 50) value using the following equation [53]:
+An In-plane PSF sigma can be translated to a Modulation Transfer Function at a 50% cutoff frequency (MTF 50) value using the following equation [53]:

 σxy= -2lnm02πμ0